 - Help with feeding

-- Encourage fluids/Restrict fluids
+- Encourage /Restrict fluids

-- Shop for and remind to take vitamins
+- Remind the patient to take vitamins

-- Organize pantry & fridge and ensure accessibility
+- Organize pantry and fridge

 - Assist with going to bathroom

-- Assist to bedpan/urinal
+- Assist with bedpan/urinal

 - Empty urinary drainage/catheter bag